 The answer is “it depends”.
 The ASET scope obviously provides more information with regards to the light performance of the diamond.
 However, it does take a little more knowledge to decipher what the individual colors mean and how they co-relate to a diamond’s optics.
 In general, the ASET is the preferred tool for evaluating fancy cut diamonds.

-On the other hand, the simplicity of the idealscope brings certain lucidity to the table.
+However, the simplicity of the idealscope brings certain lucidity to the table.
 You do not really need any gemological qualification to figure out which type of Idealscope images to look out for.
 Red is desirable and indicates light return while diamonds with too much white areas indicates problems with light leakage.

 Which Is Better For Evaluating Light Performance?